howToCodeWell/howtocodewell.fm/source/index.md

 ---
 layout: default
 generator: pagination
 pagination:
     provider: data.episodes
     max_per_page: 10
 use:
   - episodes
 meta:
-    description: How To Code Well FM - A weekly podcast with guests from within the web development industry
+    description: "How To Code Well FM - A weekly podcast with guests from within the web development industry"
-    title: How to Code Well Podcast - Weekly web development discussions
+    title: "How to Code Well Podcast - Weekly web development discussions"
 ---
 {% for episode in page.pagination.items %}
 {% if episode.title != 'Season 2 - 2019' %}